 Max 12, avg 11.

 All included meals will be prepared from goods bought en route from supermarkets, local shops and markets.
 Breakfasts will generally consist of breads and cereals, if time allows a warm breakfast may be prepared.
 Many lunches will be provided en-route and will be light meals such as sandwiches and/or salads.
 All evening meals will be freshly-prepared hot meals, and will consist of a variety of continental and local dishes.

 About our Transportation

-This is not a physically demanding journey.
-However, travelling can be difficult, with long drives and limited space in the van.
+This is not a physically demanding journey, but with limited space in the van, long drive days can be difficult.
 Please take note of the travel times and distances in the above itinerary.
-Despite some of the long days, most clients feel that the diversity of the North American landscape, culture and wildlife are all well worth the experience!
+There is air conditioning to cool things down on warm days to keep everyone more comfortable.
+Despite some of the long days, most travellers feel that the diversity of the North American landscape, culture, and wildlife are all well worth the experience!

 We believe single travellers should not have to pay more to travel so our group trips are designed for shared accommodation and do not involve a single supplement.
 Single travellers joining group trips are paired in twin or multi-share accommodation with someone of the same sex for the duration of the trip.
 Some of our Independent trips are designed differently and single travellers on these itineraries must pay the single trip price.

 This trip uses comfortable 3 star hotels, lodges and inns, well located in cities or near park entrances.
 Our chosen hotels vary in size, character, and amenities, but are of a very good standard, and the rooms are double occupancy with a private bathroom.

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.